-I remain.
-Sir.
 Your obedient servant.
 RICHARD OASTLER.

-abled to answer all those calls.
+ing districts of Scotland.
+I shall rejoice to be enabled to answer all those calls.

-Factory Regulation Bill.
-He would also ascertain broken windows, and he fears it is time. the "most learned, most able, and most virtuous of Commons, of the condition and feeling of the masses engaged in our busy hives, the factories.
+ings.
+He would then know whether the manufacturing operatives were or were not for a Ten Hours' After this, no one can say that I have too highly Factory Regulation Bill.
+He would also ascertain if Messrs.
+Fielden and Ferrand, or Messrs.
+Cobden lam not about to "misrepresent" or to "slander" and Bright, were the true exponents, in the House the "most learned, most able, and most virtuous of Commons, of the condition and feeling of the masses engaged in our busy hives, the factories.
 Believe me, Sir, he would gain more "useful knowledge" by attending those meetings, than by the perusal of many books.
 I wish he would attend.

 THE SHORT TIME QUESTION.

-RENEWED AGITATION FOR A DIMINUTION OF THE HOURS OF LABOUR IN FACTORIES.
+RENEWED AGITATION FOR A DIMINUTION OF THE HOURS OF LABOUR IN FAC-